Class NumericUtils

 andb

-is less than the default epsilon.
+is less than or equal to the default absolute epsilon.

 Type Parameters